DeVonte Holloman

-Christopher DeVonte Holloman (born February 12, 1991) is a former American football linebacker in the National Football League for the Dallas Cowboys.
+Christopher DeVonte Holloman (born February 12, 1991) is an American former professional football linebacker in the National Football League (NFL) for the Dallas Cowboys.
 He attended the University of South Carolina (2009–2012).
-He was drafted in the 6th round of the 2013 NFL Draft by the Dallas Cowboys.
+He was selected by the Cowboys in the sixth round of the 2013 NFL draft.
 He played college football at the University of South Carolina.
-Since 2019, he has been the head football coach for South Pointe High School in Rock Hill, SC.

-Early years
+Early life

-A native of Charlotte, North Carolina, Holloman began his high school football career at Independence High School in 2005, where he won 2 North Carolina High School Football State Championships and was a teammate of future NFL player Hakeem Nicks.
+A native of Charlotte, North Carolina, Holloman began his high school football career at Independence High School in 2005, where he won two North Carolina 4AA state championships and was a teammate of future NFL player Hakeem Nicks.
 In his sophomore year, he had 96 tackles and four interceptions.
 As a junior, he had over 50 tackles with 2 interceptions, while also playing quarterback.

 As a senior, he transferred to South Pointe High School in Rock Hill, South Carolina, where he was a teammate of future NFL players Stephon Gilmore and Jadeveon Clowney.
 He collected 2 interceptions, 3 forced fumbles and received All-state honors.
-The school finished with a perfect 15-0 record and won the South Carolina AAAA Division II championship.
+The school finished with a perfect 15-0 record and won the South Carolina AAAA Division II state championship.
 Regarded as a four-star recruit by Rivals.com, he was listed as the No. 10 outside linebacker prospect in his class.